 In September 2017, the Board of Regents made a permanent revision to CR 100.4 (c) as it pertains to CTE.
 The regulation provides that all middle-level students are entitled to 1 ¾ unit career and technical education (CTE).
-Instruction can begin as early as grade 5 and all instruction can be delivered by teachers certified in any title in any CTE content area.
+Instruction can begin as early as grade 5 and can be delivered in any CTE content area.

 Given the modules, school district leaders and teachers of middle school CTE must next answer the question, "How can we design project-based learning experiences that will help our middle-school students gain foundational CTE knowledge and skills through the lens of the CTE content area(s) we have represented in our school?"